top of page

 The verb 'concoct' has an etymology rooted in Latin.
 It is derived from the Latin word 'concoquere,' which combines 'con,' meaning 'together,' and 'coquere,' meaning 'to cook' or 'to boil.'
 In Latin, 'concoquere' was used to describe the process of cooking different ingredients together, blending them to create something new.
 'Concoct' entered the English language in the 16th century and took on the meaning of carefully combining or mixing different elements to create something new, not necessarily limited to cooking but applicable to any creative or strategic process.
 Its etymology reflects the idea of bringing elements together, like ingredients in a recipe, to craft something unique or innovative, harkening back to its Latin origins in 'concoquere.'

-Quiz: Find the meaning of the verb concoct:
+Find the correct meaning of the verb concoct:

 Try Again!